Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Non-bloody vaginal discharge

 Pain, pressure, or a lump in the pelvic area or lower belly (lower abdomen)

 Tell your healthcare provider if you have any unusual bleeding from the vagina.
 Tell him or her if you have any bleeding at all after menopause.

 Some women develop endometrial cancer while they are going through menopause.
 During this time, a woman's menstrual periods may get heavier or lighter.
 This may not be a symptom of menopause.
-Make sure to tell your healthcare about any vaginal bleeding that is unusual for you, even during menopause.
+Make sure to tell your healthcare provider about any vaginal bleeding that is unusual for you, especially during menopause.

 Some of these symptoms may be caused by other health problems.
 But it is important to see your healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have cancer.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR